 PROFILE: Established in 1992, the Rose Foundation for Communities and the Environment raises money for grants, works directly in local schools and the community, and engages at policy research and advocacy at all levels.
-This is the Oakland, California-based foundation of Jill Ratner and Tim Little in 1992 in memory of Rose Ratner.
+This is the Oakland, California-based foundation of Jill Ratner and Tim Little, and they established it memory of Rose Ratner.
 The foundation’s grantmaking programs are organized into separate funds, each with its own mission and geographic scope.
 State and federal courts have appointed the foundation to be a trustee of over 300 restitution and cy pres funds that are tied to consumer and environmental issues.
 Grantmaking supports organizations that conduct work related to the environment, consumer protection, public health, youth leadership, and environmental justice.